5 Best Accessible Venues Near Stamford Bridge

 Jun 13, 2023

 A bar is to the right and seating to the left with tables.
-A large area is in between
+A large area is in between.
+5 Best Accessible Venues Near Stamford Bridge

 Chelsea Ram:

-Chelsea Ram is a perfect spot for football fans looking to enjoy a pre-match-friendly atmosphere.
-It’s one of the closest pubs to the stadium so you won't need to go far if you want to stay near.
-This venue boasts a lively ambience, great drinks, and delicious pub grub.
-To note, there is a small step to enter but once you’re in it has a spacious layout and also seating outside for the rare but sunny days!
+The Chelsea Ram is a perfect spot for football fans looking to enjoy a pre-match friendly atmosphere.
+It is one of the closest pubs to the stadium, meaning you will not need to travel far to stay near the action.
+This venue boasts a lively ambience, great drinks, and traditional pub grub.

 Use Sociability to find out more about the accessibility of Chelsea Ram